sourceduty/Data_Projects/README.md

 13. The Super Mario Bros.
 Movie - 27
 14. Star Wars: Episode VIII - The Last Jedi - 39
 15. Star Wars: Episode VII - The Force Awakens - 42

-#

-- The latest movie in the dataset is "Godzilla x Kong: The New Empire," which was released on March 29, 2024, and has grossed $135,037,630.

 <br>
 </details>